-A hospital passport provides key information about a patient with a learning disability, including personal details, the type of medication they are taking, and any pre-existing health conditions.
+A hospital passport provides important information about a patient with a learning disability, including personal details, the type of medication they are taking, and any pre-existing health conditions.

-The passport also includes important information about how a person communicates and their likes and dislikes, which can be crucial when they are first admitted to hospital.
+The passport also includes information about how a person communicates and their likes and dislikes, which can be very important when they are first admitted to hospital.

-This can include any communication aids and how they can be used so that health staff can communicate in a way that is best understood.
+This can include any communication aids and how they can be used so health staff can communicate clearly.
 They can also show how the person expresses things such as happiness, sadness, pain and discomfort.

-Hospital passports can have a big impact on the treatment and care that you or the person you’re supporting gets.
-They enable health staff to understand the needs of the individual, and help them make the necessary reasonable adjustments to the care and treatment they provide.
+Hospital passports allow health staff to understand the needs of the individual, and help them make the necessary reasonable adjustments to the care and treatment they provide.

 Victoria's story of using her hospital passport

-"In some cases it's saved her life.
-It's certainly aided making decisions, it's caused us less stress, it's helped prepare and make the support workers feel confident, and its very cost effective for the health professionals."
+"In some cases it has saved her life.
+It has certainly aided making decisions, its caused us less stress, helped prepare and make the support workers feel confident, and it's very cost effective for the health professionals."